ragibson/ModularityPruning/docs/source/usage.rst

 modularitypruning.louvain_utilities
 -----------------------------------

+TODO: this documentation needs to be updated to Leiden (and reference the transparent aliases).

 These functions provide access to the `Louvain <https://doi.org/10.1088%2F1742-5468%2F2008%2F10%2FP10008>`_ modularity maximization algorithm and some related utilities.
 The implementation here is provided by `louvain-igraph
 <https://github.com/vtraag/louvain-igraph>`_.